-Have you noticed lately that your clients need information or services faster and your chance to provide for those needs has a smaller window of opportunity?
-Well tough, deal with it.
+It’s no secret that today’s consumers need information and services quickly and your window to provide for those needs has become smaller.
+That’s the way of the world, deal with it.
 We have become a culture that wants what we want when we want it and we don’t want to wait.
 Our ability to receive and send information through a multitude of information technologies is overwhelming.
 If our clients want an answer, they don’t want to have to wait even a day or two for it.
-Clients want solutions almost immediately, and we’d better be able to provide it or they will move on.
+Clients want solutions almost immediately, and we’d better be able to provide them or they will move on.
 You cannot increase the success of your company by asking your clients to wait.
-They won’t, instead they will look for someone who can provide the solutions they are looking for when they need them.
+They won’t, instead, they will look for someone who can provide the solutions they are looking for when they need them.

 You can spend a lot of time and energy getting frustrated with the unreasonable expectations and deadlines, or you can learn to embrace the chaos.
 Develop an attitude that looks for ways to solve problems and create the solutions that our clients are looking for.
 Without our clients, we have no business.
 If they need our services more quickly than before, then we’d better figure out how we can accomplish that instead of getting frustrated.
 We are all limited by time, people, and equipment.
 We need to continue to maximize the time we have by increasing our employee’s knowledge and abilities and by keeping our equipment producing at optimum levels.